sujeet100/GameOfLifeScala/README.md

 Enter input as specified in examples above.
 Press enter.
 See the generations of universe in action.
-Kill the process to start the game.
+Kill the process to stop the game.